aws-samples/aws-hpc-tutorials/content/05-AWS Batch/05-setup-batch.md

 19. Once the environment is ready, it will be visible under **Compute environments** section.
 Make sure *Status* is **VALID** and *State* is **ENABLED**.
 ![AWS Batch](/images/aws-batch/compute-env-5.png)

 At this point, you have done the hard part!
-Continue to the next step toset up a job queue.
+Continue to the next step to set up a job queue.